th3sabbir/crypto-wallet-database/README.md

 ---

-This project serves as a demonstration of front-end web development skills.
+This project serves as a demonstration of database design and backend logic using MySQL.